SovereignCloudStack/standards/Tests/README.md

 will always use the `current-context` of the kubeconfig and will fail if it isn't set.

 Note: Sonobuoy checks (such as CNCF k8s conformance) are known to run for multiple hours (during which you won't see feedback).
-If you want to save wall-time by running the sonobuoy checks in parallel, simply add `-a execution_mode=parallel` to the command-line.
+In order to save wall-time, the sonobuoy checks will be run in parallel.
+You disable that by simply adding `-a execution_mode=serial` to the command-line.

 A report in YAML format will be created.